ecavicc/flagWarehouse/README.md

 For any other modifications, follow the guidelines for Flask deployment of your platform of choice.

 ## Client
-The client is a simple Python program that runs all the programs (both scripts and binaries) in a specific directory.
+The client is a simple Python script that runs all the programs (both scripts and binaries) in a specific directory.
 The programs *need* to run only one time on one target (the target IP address is passed via argv by the client).
-For a basic template, please refer to [example.py](client/exploits/example.py)
+For a basic template, please refer to [example.py](client/exploits/example.py).

 When it starts, the client automatically fetches the configuration from the server (targets, round duration etc.).
-When the exploits print something on the standard output, the client reads the output in real time and extracts the flags using the regex fetched from the server.
+When the exploits print something on the standard output, the client reads the output in real time and extracts the flags using the regex fetched from the server; as soon as the flags are found, they are sent (along with other data like the username and the timestamp) to the [flagWarehouse server](server).

+Right now, the module `requests` is still needed and listed in [requirements.txt](client/requirements.txt).
+In the future, I might use `urllib` in order to avoid external dependencies.

+For a list and explanation of the possible options, please refer to the CLI help.